DeadClap/tblrp-docs/penal.md

 1. A person who has in their possession the appropriate combination of tools necessary to commit burglary, such as a tension bar along with a screwdriver, shimmy, or other appropriate items is guilty under this code section.

-\- Violations of Penal Code (2)05 is a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (2)05 is a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 NOTE: It must be demonstrated that the person has a certain combination of these tools or in an appropriate context that would assume their usage in burglary.
 Having a screwdriver is not punishable alone, but a screwdriver, along with a tension bar, is punishable.